stipey75/markdown-cv/index.md

 My skills are:
 * Strong C/C++ experience in more than 20 years of software/firmware develop in various sectors.
-* Rust addicted: self learners
+* Rust addicted: self learner and with a great

 ### Specialized in